lordmilko/i686-elf-tools/README.md

 This repo provides a set of precompiled binaries to those who want to use get what they came for and move on (an i686-elf toolchain that, unlike others on the internet, includes cc1 and GDB), as well as a set of instructions for those that would like to build these things themselves.
 Also featured are a set of instructions for those that wich to install these tools on Mac OS X or Linux.

-**Note: as the Win32 procedure does not support compiling libgcc, you should avoid following these steps until this guide has been updated (unless you think you can figure it out yourself)**
+**Note: as the Win32 procedure does not support compiling libgcc, you should avoid following these steps until this guide has been updated (unless you think you can figure it out yourself).
+If you don't plan on using functions in libgcc, this probably doesn't matter.**

 ## Win32
 ### Tutorial